 3. Configure manual start of the sync

 The manual sync should be started by TriggerOfflineDataSync from Logic > Client Actions > OfflineDataSync folder.
 Place the TriggerOfflineDataSync into the flow at the point where the sync should start.
-Don't start the sync by placing OfflineDataSync directly in a flow, as this does not run the sync in the background and may cause the UI to freeze.
+Don't start the sync by placing OfflineDataSync directly in a flow, as this doesn't run the sync in the background and may cause the UI to freeze.

 We created a button that calls the action we named SyncOnClick, and within the action's flow we dragged and dropped the TriggerOfflineDataSync.
 We ensured the updating logic is working as expected, so it's time to configure the automatic start of the sync.